Solid Waste & Recycling

 An orange sticker will be placed on your container if it is non-compliant.
 Please replace your container.

-Starting this past July, a new Connecticut law requiring the recycling of postconsumer architectural paint went into effect.
+In July 2013, a new Connecticut law requiring the recycling of postconsumer architectural paint went into effect.
 Under the new program, the paint industry has set up drop-off sites throughout the state where consumers can take their unwanted paint.
 At this time the Transfer Station does not accept paint.
 Unwanted paint can be brought to HazWaste Central at 90 Sargent Drive in New Haven, or to one the drop off locations listed on the paintcare.org website or call (855) 724-6809.

-Friendly reminder: HazWaste Central is closed for the season
+Friendly reminder: HazWaste Central re-opens May 17th

 Weekly Curbside Cardboard Collection Added